 At The Dental Specialists Pediatric Dentistry, we understand that children often feel nervous before and during a dental appointment.
-While we strive to provide a kid-friendly atmosphere with a caring, friendly staff to help ease their anxieties, we also offer sedation dentistry for children in our Garland office to help them feel even more comfortable and relaxed during certain dental procedures.
-There are different forms of sedation available in our office by request, ranging from nitrous oxide (laughing gas) to oral conscious sedation and IV sedation.
+While we strive to provide a kid-friendly atmosphere with a caring, friendly staff to help ease their anxieties, we also offer sedation dentistry for children in our Garland dental office to help them feel even more comfortable and relaxed during certain dental procedures.
+We offer different forms of sedation dentistry in our Garland, TX dental office by request, ranging from nitrous oxide (laughing gas) to oral conscious sedation and IV sedation.

 The American Academy of Pediatric Dentistry recognizes the proper usage of nitrous oxide as a safe, effective way to calm a child’s fear of visiting the dentist while also enhancing effective communication.
 This type of gas is inhaled through a nicely scented, comfortable mask that’s placed over the nose.
 It allows your child to feel calm and relaxed during their appointment.
 Once the appointment is over and after a couple of minutes of regular air, your child will feel normal and be ready to go home or back to school.